About me

 Never happy to let things lie, ‘Why?’ soon turned to ‘How?’
 Education sated my curiosity short term; science and maths explained how things worked.
 At home my Dad taught me about mechanics by tinkering on cars, bikes and trying (mostly successfully) to fix everything, and my Mum taught me about sewing, books and gardening.

-Sometimes I was let down by the responses to my questions ‘How?’ and ‘Why?’ (thank you school careers advisor) but those shortsighted responses often only served to galvanise me.
+Sometimes I was let down by the responses to my questions ‘How?’ and ‘Why?’ (no thanks to my school careers advisor for the above response) but those shortsighted replies often only served to galvanise me.
 I studied literature and computer programming at university and fell in love with the web, coding and digital communications well before Google had been launched.
 Travelling, living and working abroad exposed me to languages, culture and art.
 And I learnt to fly a plane too.
 I still do.

 Landed with a bump